Resolving Aadhaar Application Issues: Steps for Re-enrolment

 What is an Aadhaar number?

-You can track your new application status online with your EID.
-Once generated, your official Aadhaar letter will be posted to you, and you can also download a digital copy.
+You can track your new application status online using your Enrolment ID (EID) on the official Aadhaar website.
+Once successfully generated, your official Aadhaar letter will be sent to your registered address by post, and a digital copy will also be available for download from the official website.

 You May Also Like